bswinnerton/blog/_posts/2017-12-22-configuring-kvm-on-clear-linux.md

 sudo virsh stop debian
 ```

-And then rename the debian image to be the template:
+And then rename the debian image to something that implies it's template:

 ```
 sudo mv /var/lib/libvirtd/images/debian.qcow2 /var/lib/libvirtd/images/template.qcow2
 ```

-And then create a new image which has a base of the template:
+And then create a new image which uses the template as a backing image:

 ```
 qemu-img create -f qcow2 -b template.qcow2 debian.qcow2